Maria Bianca Cita: Biography

 Cita participated in the 1970 exploration of the Mediterranean sea floor by the research vessel Glomar Challenger which collected data on the Messinian salinity crisis.

-She has published over 200 articles in various journals on micropaleontology, stratigraphy, paleoclimatology, paleoceanography and marine geology.
-She has served on the editorial boards for journals in the fields of micropaleontology, geology, oceanography and stratigraphy.
+She published over 200 articles in various journals on micropaleontology, stratigraphy, paleoclimatology, paleoceanography and marine geology.
+She served on the editorial boards for journals in the fields of micropaleontology, geology, oceanography and stratigraphy.

 In 1986, she received the Feltrinelli Prize from the Accademia dei Lincei.
 Cita was named an honorary fellow of the Geological Society of America in 1987.
 In 1996, she was awarded the Francis P. Shepard Medal for Marine Geology.

+Cita died on 12 August 2024, at the age of 99.